 If overexertion, dehydration, and potential cardiovascular risks sound like too much of a gamble, you’re not alone.
 Non-heated yoga offers the same physical and mental benefits without the hazards.

 At Garden of Yoga, we emphasize safe, mindful yoga practices tailored to your needs.
-Whether you’re a seasoned yogi or just starting out, our classes encourage growth while honoring your body’s limits.
+Our classes encourage growth while honoring your body’s limits.
 Our yoga studio is located in Woodland Hills, California.
 Contact us to explore a healthier, more balanced approach to movement.